UP419/imdb.02/Readme.md

-To run the project, run command docker-compose up
+To run the project, run command: docker-compose up